Jojado/LocalInfoApp/README.md

 EndpointNewsFeedURL - the URL of an RSS feed

-EndpointSportsNewsURL - the URL of an RSS feed with sports news, specifically with this tree structure: channel>item>cateogy=Sports
+EndpointSportsNewsURL - the URL of an RSS feed with sports news, specifically with this tree structure: channel>item>category=Sports